 Don’t listen only to the call of the politically correct, who tell you not to stay home and bake cookies but to get out there and make something of yourself.
 Sure you have rights to be your own person.
 But your children have rights too.
 Among them is the right to be properly nurtured and given a strong foundation upon which to build their lives.

 Look behind those messages.
 Look at the lives of the messengers.
 I challenge you to make a list of women you know, one column for those who have become mothers, another for those who have discounted motherhood and focused their attention elsewhere.
 Which ones seem truly happier?
 Which ones are more content, more at peace with themselves?
-Which ones have really been laying up more treasures for their later years?
 And if you had to live out the last few years of either land of life, which would you choose?

 Yes, some women cannot become mothers.
 Others have lost their children.
 Some simply have not felt adequate or gifted for the task and have avoided it.
 I have no criticism to aim at them.

 I do take exception to those, though, who bad-mouth and denounce motherhood.
 How arrogant!
-Do they think they were produced by a color copier and a FAX machine?
 Are they really unaware that many of the personal strengths they now flaunt, they owe to their mothers, either through inherited genes or acquired skills at the feet of or thanks to the efforts of their mothers?

 Motherhood is not an entry-level service position for mindless, insecure, second-class citizens.
 It is the noblest of callings.
 To be entrusted with the very life, health, and well-being of a tiny human person is a great gift and honor.
-To realize this small child reflects traits and characteristics of you, your spouse, and your families is a mind-shattering and heart-rending realization.
 To invest your time and best efforts into a child and to watch him grow, develop, and excel is to be part of the creative majesty of life itself.

 Never let anyone denounce motherhood or dissuade you from experiencing it.
 As the three ladies in this article have told you, it transcends all other experiences.